 A new storm that will sweep through the area Thursday and Friday will soak the Lower Hudson Valley with up to 2 inches of rain.

-A Flood Watch issued by the National Weather Service that includes Westchester, Putnam and Rockland counties is in effect from 8 a.m.
+A Flood Watch issued by the National Weather Service that includes Westchester, Putnam and Rockland counties will be in effect from 8 a.m.
 Thursday until 2 p.m.
 Friday.

 Generally, 1.5 to 2 inches of rain is expected with locally higher amounts, especially in areas where there are thunderstorms.
 (See graphic above for projected amounts.)